Stephen Strasburg, looking like his old self, leads Nationals past Orioles

 Five days later, the Nationals placed Strasburg on the 10-day injured list.
 Several weeks afterward he began throwing bullpen sessions and pitching simulated games.
 Most recently Strasburg started Sunday for the Rochester Red Wings, Washington’s Class AAA affiliate.

-He worked 4⅓ shutout innings before being lifted upon reaching his pitch count of 75.
+He worked 4⅓ scoreless innings that day before being lifted upon reaching his pitch count of 75.
 Strasburg gave up two hits, walked two and struck out six.
 His velocity, according to Martinez, touched 93 mph, among the most telling signs Strasburg was physically and mechanically sound enough to start again in the majors.

-A dip in velocity invited speculation Strasburg was attempting to pitch through an ailment during his last start.
-He averaged 90.9 mph on his four-seam fastball, down from an average of 92.8 during his first start this season April 7 when he struck out eight and yielded a lone hit over six innings.
+A dip in velocity invited speculation Strasburg was attempting to pitch through an ailment during his last major league start.
+He averaged 90.9 mph on his four-seam fastball, down from an average of 92.8 during his first start April 7, when he struck out eight and yielded a lone hit over six innings.

 His fastball clocked in as high as 94.3 in the first inning against the Orioles (17-27) when Strasburg, following lengthy applause when his name was announced over the public address system, retired the side in order, beginning with a strikeout of leadoff hitter Cedric Mullins, who swung and missed on a two-strike curve.